 For students with various behavioral or emotional issues, the public school setting can be overwhelming and unforgiving.
 It can limit the child’s ability to retain information and reach their full potential.
 In severe cases, misbehavior can lead to expulsion.
 Students who qualify for IEP learning programs will most often thrive in therapeutic boarding school since the style of learning aligns with an individualized plan.

 Therapeutic boarding schools can be an excellent option for those children who have deeper emotional issues that may be impacting their future.
-Living at a therapeutic boarding school will add needed structure and change how the child responds to their own environment and to others around them.
+Living at a therapeutic boarding school for a time and gaining intensive therapy will add needed structure and change how the child responds to their own environment and to others around them.
 It is not uncommon for a student to encounter academic difficulty as a result of more serious underlying emotional issues such as depression, trauma or anxiety.
-If addressing your child’s emotional needs while continuing academic advancement is a priority, then boarding school in a therapeutic setting may be right for your teen.
+If addressing your child’s emotional needs while continuing and even improving their education is a priority, then a boarding school with a therapeutic milieu may be right for your teen.